 Your donation will mean your child, and the wider School for Life community, will receive quality education, three nutritious meals a day, healthcare, clean running water and a safe environment to play and learn.

-Your sponsorship will also help your child’s family, allowing their parents to have access to quality vocational training, as well as running community workshops to teach parents about issues such as domestic violence, family planning and the importance of education.
+Your sponsorship will also help your child’s family, allowing their parents to have access to quality vocational training, as well as community workshops to teach parents about pertinent issues such as domestic violence, family planning, health and sanitation and the importance of education.

 It is only because of your generous support, and the global School for Life community, that we are able to fight Uganda’s education crisis.